jschneier/django-storages/docs/backends/amazon-S3.rst

   support the legacy ``s3`` (also known as ``v2``) version.
 You can check to see if your region is one of them in the `S3 region list`_.

+``AWS_S3_TRANSFER_CONFIG`` (optional - boto3 only)

+  An instance of `boto3.s3.transfer.TransferConfig`_ used for uploads and downloads.
+Use this to control concurrency-related aspects of uploads and downloads, such as number of threads.

+.. _boto3.s3.transfer.TransferConfig: https://boto3.amazonaws.com/v1/documentation/api/latest/reference/customizations/s3.html#boto3.s3.transfer.TransferConfig

 .. note::

   The signature versions are not backwards compatible so be careful about url endpoints if making this change